 Value for your information community:

-Compare and Contrast.
-Provide an analysis and comparison of the content and uses of the research-based and community-based information sources.
-Also reflect on what this assignment taught you about your information community and the types of resources available for its use.
+Compare and Contrast: Provide an analysis and comparison of the content and uses of the research-based and community-based information sources.
+To conclude, reflect on what this assignment taught you about your information community and the types of resources available for its use.
+Be sure to include a references section if you cite any articles from our course or your research.

-Submit your finished paper to Canvas (not your blog) using the file naming convention: “LastName_NameofAssignment”.
+- Submit your finished paper to Canvas (not your blog) using the naming convention: “LastName_NameofAssignment” as a PDF or Word document.

 Total Points: 10